Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Observations and data reduction

 \subsubsection{Hubble Space Telescope}

-SMACS\,J0723 has been observed several times with multiple instruments aboard the \textit{Hubble Space Telescope} (\textit{HST}): first in the optical regime with the Wide Field and Planetary Camera 2 (WFPC2; in F606W and F814W filters) in 2008 (GO-11103, PI Ebeling); then with the Advanced Camera for Surveys (ACS) in 2011 for GO-12166 and in 2014 for GO-12884 (in the same two filters, F606W and F814W, respectively; both PI Ebeling); and finally in 2017 with the Wide-Field Camera 3 (WFC3) and ACS in the F453W, F606W, F814W, F105W, F125W, F140W, and F160W passbands for the RELICS program (GO-14096, PI Coe).
-In all cases the observing time ranged from about 1/2 to 1 orbit per filter.
+SMACS\,J0723 has been observed several times with multiple instruments aboard the \textit{HST}: first with the Wide Field and Planetary Camera 2 (WFPC2) in the optical regime (F606W and F814W filters) in 2008 (GO-11103, PI Ebeling); then, in the same two filters, with the Advanced Camera for Surveys (ACS) in 2011 and 2014 for GO-12166 and GO-12884, respectively (both PI Ebeling); and finally in 2017 with the Wide-Field Camera 3 (WFC3) and ACS in the F453W, F606W, F814W, F105W, F125W, F140W, and F160W passbands for the RELICS program (GO-14096, PI Coe).
+In all cases, the observing time ranged from about 1/2 to 1 orbit per filter.
 Additional snapshot images in the F606W and F105W passbands were obtained with WFC3 in 2022 for GO-16729 (PI Kelly).